MysterTech/TravelBug.com/README.md

 - When displayed, each entry also has a day count to trip start (only for future trips).
 - User can filter trips.
 - Print travel plan for next month.
 - REST API.
-Make it possible to perform all user actions via the API, including authentication (If a mobile application and you don’t know how to create your own backend you can use Firebase.com or similar services to create the API).
+Make it possible to perform all user actions via the API, including authentication.
-- In any case, you should be able to explain how a REST API works and demonstrate that by creating functional tests that use the REST Layer directly.
-Please be prepared to use REST clients like Postman, cURL, etc. for this purpose.
-- If it’s a web application, it must be a single-page application.
+- It must be a single-page application.
 All actions need to be done client-side using AJAX, refreshing the page is not acceptable.
-(If a mobile application, disregard this).
 - Functional UI/UX design is needed.
-You are not required to create a unique design, however, do follow best practices to make the project as functional as possible.